-Criteria JORC Code explanation Commentary Sampling techniques • Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as downhole gamma sondes, or handheld XRF instruments, etc.).
-These examples should not be taken as limiting the broad meaning of sampling. • The results announced here are from diamond drilling samples.
-The drill core sampling was carried out using half core, generally at 1-2m intervals. • Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used. • Core recovery was good, and core aligned prior to splitting. • Aspects of the determination of mineralisation that are Material to the Public Report.
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as downhole gamma sondes, or handheld XRF instruments, etc.).
+These examples should not be taken as limiting the broad meaning of sampling.
+The results announced here are from diamond drilling samples.
+The drill core sampling was carried out using half core, generally at 1-2m intervals.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Core recovery was good, and core aligned prior to splitting. • Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information. • Diamond drilling, rock chip and channel sampling points have been guided by geological mapping.
 The drill samples from Brama-Alba were dried, crushed to 70% passing 2mm, Split 1000g and pulverised to 85% passing 75microns.
 A 20g portion of this sample was used for multi-element analysis (IMS-230) and a 30g sample for Fire Assay Au (FAS-111).
-Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 The Brama-Alba target area is now undergoing Phase 2 and mineral resource estimate drilling and exploration.
 Current drilling by Sunstone is diamond core drilling and has drilled to various depths up to 720m.
 The diamond core was drilled delivering either HTW (70.9mm) or NTW (56mm) core.
 Drill core is oriented using a Reflex ACT II tool for bottom of hole.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Diamond core recovery data for the Brama-Alba drilling was measured for each drill run and captured in a digital logging software package.
-The data has been reviewed and core recovery was approximately 100% throughout. • Measures taken to maximise sample recovery and ensure representative nature of the samples.
+The data has been reviewed and core recovery was approximately 100% throughout.
+Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Core recovery at Brama-Alba was good, no extra measures were taken to maximise sample recovery.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-No relationship between sample recovery and grade has been established.